 Barking dogs, making lots of noise but never aggressive, hands up from farmers, people working on their houses and in the fields.
 A feeling of spring in the air, people preparing for summer tourist season along the shore.

 09 Bayir – Wild Camp Near Turgut

 We climb back into the forest, uphill to visit the ruins of Hydas, a Hellenistic site.
 So many of these sites situated on the top of mountains and hills!
-Totally understandably, of course, but work for us modern people to see them.
+Totally understandable, of course, but work for us modern people to see them.

 All the more rewarding are the views of the surrounding areas including the bays of Turgut and the next village of Orhaniye.
 We leave our backpacks at the foot of the top section and fly uphill with no weight on our backs.
-We come across the ruins of a cistern, castle walls and a Byzantine church.
+We come across the ruins of a cistern, castle walls, and a Byzantine church.

 10 Wild Camp Near Turgut – Hisarönü

 We meander up the trail at an easy pace.
 The sore feet are gone, our bodies feel strong and we’re enjoying our walk.
 This is what we like to do!